Jeff Nichols: Career

 His 2016 sci-fi drama film Midnight Special competed for the Golden Bear at the 66th Berlin International Film Festival.
 The same year, he directed the drama Loving, a film about the landmark U.S. civil rights court case Loving v.
 Virginia, which was nominated for numerous awards, including a Golden Globe nomination for lead actor Joel Edgerton and Academy Award and Golden Globe nominations for lead actress Ruth Negga.

-Six of Nichols' films have featured Shannon: Shotgun Stories, Take Shelter, Mud, Midnight Special, Loving and The Bikeriders.
-Speaking of his frequent collaboration with Shannon, Nichols stated: "(Shannon) is not just a collaborator; he has become family to me.
-I owe my career to Michael Shannon.
-I learned how to direct from directing Michael Shannon.
-So, from the outside, it can feel kind of cute, but it’s not.
-I love that guy, and I want him in movies because he’s the greatest actor in the world.
-And if you’re a director and you have access to the greatest actor in the world, it makes sense that you would call him all the time."

 In 2016, Nichols was hired to direct a remake of Alien Nation, but the project never came to fruition.
 "That’s one of the reasons it’s taken me so long to make another film," Nichols said in a 2023 interview.
 "I spent like four years on that.
 And we were at the 1-yard line.
 I had a cast, we were ready to go, but the universe didn’t want me to make that right then."
 Later, it was revealed that the script Nichols wrote for Alien Nation would be retooled into an original film and produced by Paramount Pictures.

-In 2018 he directed the short film, Long Way Back Home, inspired by a song of the same name that was written by his brother Ben and released by the country punk band, Lucero.
+In 2018, he directed the short film Long Way Back Home, which was inspired by a song of the same name that was written by his brother Ben and released by the country punk band, Lucero.
 It stars Michael Shannon, who searches the streets and backroads of Memphis for his two younger brothers, played by Garrett Hedlund and Scoot McNairy.